Princeton-CDH/lenape-timetree/content/leaves/murder.md

 title: Murder
 ---

-Chief White Eyes is shot and killed by an American militia officer, allegedly our of self-defense.
+Chief White Eyes is shot and killed by an American militia officer, allegedly out of self-defense.